 < The advent of projections onto the Empire State Building....

-....means Formula One in New York, with a credible dual-position presence, can take on a completely new meaning.
+....means Formula One in New York, with a credible dual-position presence, can develop a landmark promotional event.

-Allowing development of strategic promotion of the highest level possible by F1, teams, sponsors, venues worldwide, and their respective national Departments of Tourism here at the Empire State Building, or through the other locations outlined within this proposal, and done so, within the formidable context of F1.
+Strategic promotion of the highest level possible by F1, teams, sponsors, venues worldwide, and their respective national Departments of Tourism here at the Empire State Building, or through the other locations outlined within this proposal, and done so, within the formidable context of F1 New York.

 Icons are made in New York.